-R.GARZIERA, A.TASORA

-Dipartimento di Ingegneria Industriale

-Università degli Studi di Parma,

-Parco Area delle Scienze, 43100 Parma,

-ITALY

-garziera@ied.unipr.it, tasora@ied.unipr.it, http://ied.unipr.it/

-Abstract: - In this paper, a new method to design motion laws for automatic devices is proposed, featuring the ability of imposing constraints over sequences of functions, each defined by parameters.
-The optimal value for function parameters is obtained applying a Newton-Lagrange process over a constrained optimization problem.
-The outer Newton loop adopts a Bunch-Parlett linear solver which exploits the sparsity of the coefficient matrix, thus allowing high computational efficiency.
-The resulting method has been implemented into a custom multibody software which provides a powerful yet expandable way to design motion laws for mechatronic devices.

-Keywords: - Functions, motion laws, robots, parametric design, optimization.
+CONSTRAINED PARAMETRIC DESIGN OF MOTION LAWS R.GARZIERA, A.TASORA Università degli Studi di Parma, Dipartimento di Ingegneria Industriale Parco Area delle Scienze, 43100 Parma, Italy garziera@ied.unipr.it, tasora@ied.unipr.it, ABSTRACT A new method to design motion laws is proposed, featuring the ability of imposing constraints over sequences of functions, each defined by parameters.
+User constraints may require, for example, continuity between segments, acceleration or position at given time values, and so on.
+The optimal value for function parameters is obtained applying a modified Newton-Lagrange process over a constrained optimization problem.
+The outer Newton loop adopts a linear solver which exploits the sparsity of the coefficient matrix, hence allowing high computational efficiency even in case of many constraints.
+The resulting method has been implemented into a custom software for multibody simulation, thus providing a powerful yet expandable way to design motion laws for mechatronic devices.
+KEYWORDS: Motion laws, robots, parametric design, optimization.

-1 Introduction

-The development of automatic devices and robots often requires the cumbersome process of designing the motion laws for the controlled degrees of freedom.
+1 INTRODUCTION The development of automatic devices and robots often entangles the cumbersome process of designing the motion laws for the controlled degrees of freedom.
 Many kinds of motion laws are currently adopted for this purpose (polynomial, cycloidal, etc.), usually joined into a sequence of multiple functions if complex trajectories are required [1].

-Dealing with long sequences of motion laws, the many degrees of freedom offered by the parameters of the function segments could be subject to user-defined constraints: simplest cases can be solved immediately by analytical methods, if constraints are as simple as imposed continuity between segments or total movement over a fixed time span.

-However, introducing more complex constraints (such as imposing acceleration or position at generic time values, setting whatever formula relationship between parameters, etc.) requires a generic, non-heuristic approach to the problem.
-Here we discuss a method which can be used to impose arbitrary constraints to the motion laws, that is a constrained non-linear optimization problem over the space of function's parameters.
+When dealing with long sequences of motion laws, the many degrees of freedom offered by the parameters of the function segments could be subject to a variable number of user-defined constraints: simplest cases can be solved immediately by analytical methods, if constraints are as simple as imposed continuity between segments or total movement over a fixed time span.
+However, dealing for example with more complex constraints (such as imposing acceleration or position at generic time values) requires a generic, nonheuristic approach to the problem.
+Here we discuss a method which can be used to impose arbitrary constraints to the motion laws.
 In order to define sequences of functions, we adopted an object-oriented approach where each function segment is an instance of a specific class.
 Instancing and sequencing of functions can be done at compile-time (with C++ language) or at runtime (using Javascript interpreted language).

-Finally, also an interactive graphical userinterface has been developed so that constraints over motion laws can be placed easily into the graph of the function in form of dimensioning symbols, just like most variational-parametric CAD software does for geometric shapes.

-2 The problem

-Let consider a motion law as a piecewise function of the independent variable t, that is a y = f(t) function $f: t \in \mathbb{R}^+ \to y \in \mathbb{R}$.
+Finally, an interactive graphical user-interface has been developed so that constraints over motion laws can be placed easily.
+2 THE PROBLEM Let consider a motion law as a piecewise function of the independent variable t, that is a y = f(t) function $f: t \in \mathbb{R}^+ \to y \in \mathbb{R}$.
 Most often the shape of such function can be defined by a finite set of parameters (for example the position and weights of knots, in case f(t) is a spline), whose value can be decided in order to achieve some specific goal.
-Hence all n function parameters can be collected into a \mathbf{q} vector, with $\mathbf{q} \in \mathcal{Q}$, $\mathcal{Q} \subset \mathbb{R}^n$ that is

-$$\mathbf{q} = \{q_1, q_2, ..., q_n\}^T. \tag{1}$$

-Note that in case of functions which depend on w sub-functions, such as in the case of sequences or operations between children functions, a vector of design parameters can still be defined, as a collection of the parameter vectors \mathbf{q}{Fi}^T of the w children functions:

-$$\mathbf{q} = \left\{ \mathbf{q}{F1}^T, \mathbf{q}{F2}^T, ..., \mathbf{q}{Fw}^T \right\}^T. \tag{2}$$

-In general, we have a $f: \mathcal{T}, \mathcal{Q} \to \mathcal{Y}$ mapping:
+Hence all n function parameters can be collected into a q vector, with $\mathbf{q} \in \mathcal{Q}, \mathcal{Q} \subset \mathbb{R}^n$ that is $$\mathbf{q} = \{q_1, q_2, ..., q_n\}^T.$$ (1) Note that in case of functions which depend on w sub-functions, such as in the case of sequences or operations between children functions, a vector of design parameters can still be defined, as a collection of the parameter vectors \mathbf{q}{Fi}^T of the w children functions: $$\mathbf{q} = \left\{ \mathbf{q}{F1}^T, \mathbf{q}{F2}^T, ..., \mathbf{q}{Fw}^T \right\}^T.$$ (2) In general, we have a $f : \mathcal{T}, \mathcal{Q} \to \mathcal{Y}$ mapping: